Las Vegas still awaiting full return of 24-hour establishments

-Though many late-night hot spots have returned for peoples' enjoyment, a cultural staple of Las Vegas has not quite returned: 24-hour operations.
+Though many late-night hot spots have returned from the pandemic, a cultural staple of Las Vegas has not fully returned: 24-hour operations.

+From restaurants, bars, beauty treatments to adult entertainment, the valley's iconic 24-hour establishments face the same problem small businesses face, nationwide -- a worker shortage.

-The Chamber explains that the service industry in Las Vegas is facing the brunt of the impact of the worker shortage.
+The Chamber explained that the service industry in Las Vegas is facing the brunt of the impact of the worker shortage.

-The Nevada Restaurant Association tells FOX5, four out of five restaurants report a worker shortage.
+The Nevada Restaurant Association said four out of five restaurants report a worker shortage.
 The association also finds that 68% of businesses had to cut back hours or days of operation, due to lack of staff.

 "Despite these challenges, we are hopeful that as conventions and international tourism begin to return, they will bring increased demand for 24 hour service and with it, full recovery," said Alexandria Dazlich, spokesperson for the Nevada Restaurant Association.